chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 - Raya: “I need to catch you up on a few things…” CUT transition;
 - "What?!
 This is bad.
 I’ve been asleep for 500 years, you brought back the Druun, and none of my brothers and sisters came back?
 Why didn’t they come back?" #todo
 - Let's skip the part about unique individual dragon magic abilities.
 It's meh and doesn't really add much.
-- Raya pitches: the scroll says a fully reassembled Gem will destroy the Druun just like the first time, and bring everyone back from stone
+- Raya pitches: the scroll says a fully reassembled Gem will destroy the Druun, just like the first time, and bring everyone back from stone
-	- But while the other gem pieces are with the tribe chiefs, Tail’s gem has been lost with the Tail chieftess, for five years
+	- But while the other Gem shards are with the tribe chiefs, Tail’s shard has been lost with the Tail chieftess, for the last six years
-- Sisu confirms that she is drawn to the Gem pieces and can direct Raya to each piece
+- Sisu confirms that she is drawn to the Gem shards and can direct Raya to each shard

 #### Naamari pinch